DustinDelgado/Prerequisites-and-Installation/README.md

 </p>
 <p>
   Next, open IIS as an administrator and register PHP from within (PHP Manager -> C:\PHP\php-cgi.exe).
 After reload IIS by right clicking the server and selecting stop, waiting a moment, then selecting start.
+Then, go to sites -> Default -> osTicket.
+On the right, click “Browse *:80”

 </p>

 <p>